art-aliu/Project_work/README.md

 CREATE:
 - add players
 - add football teams
+- (satisfies create)

 READ:
 - view players
 - view football teams
+- (satisfies read)

 UPDATE:
-Edit the details of the items in the database
+- Edit the name of the football team in the database
+- (satisfies update)

 DELETE:
-Remove any item from the database
+- Remove any player from the database
+- (satisfies delete)
+-
 ## Planning, Design and Project Tracking

 ## ERD